dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/README.md

 ## Description

-This MoveApp contains settings to perform various basic cleaning and binding processes, ranging from binding and renaming columns using standardized names to filtering the data to intervals of predefined duration.
-Any combination of the processes detailed below can be selected.
+This MoveApp contains settings to perform several basic cleaning processes and generation of extra columns of data.
+For example, using standardized names, binning the data to intervals of predefined duration and adding a speed column.
+The user may specify any combination of the processes detailed below.

 ## Documentation

 This MoveApp fulfills several purposes in a workflow.
-Its overall aim is to standardize any input study into a form that can be merged at a later stage in a workflow with additional studies (that have also been processed) to avoid discrepancies in study names, units, data volume, and/or column names.
+The overall aim is to standardize any input study into a form that can be merged at a later stage in a workflow with additional studies (that have also been processed) to avoid discrepancies in study names, units, data volume, and/or column names.
+In addition extra information such as location in UTMs, speed, distance travelled and time between points may be appended.

-It contains options to: \* Filter the data to intervals of X minutes \* Append columns containing Universal Transverse Mercator (UTM) data \* Append an *index* column, consisting of the animal's ID and timestamp concatenated \* Append columns containing *speed*, *distance traveled* and/or *time since previous point* data \* Generate columns containing specific timestamp data (hour, minute and second, independently) \* Standardize column names for *altitude*, *temperature* and *heading* data across studies
+The user may select any of the following:

+* Bin the data to intervals of X minutes
+* Create and append columns containing Universal Transverse Mercator (UTM) data
+* Create and append an *index* column, consisting of the animal's ID and timestamp concatenated
+* Create and append columns containing *speed*, *distance traveled* and/or *time since previous point* data
+* Create and append columns containing specific timestamp data (hour, minute and second, independently)
+* Standardize column names for *altitude*, *temperature* and *heading* data across studies

 ### Input data